furious-programming/TreeStructInfo/README.md

 end tree
 ```

-Referencing attributes can have two comments - declaration comment and definition comment:
+Referenced attributes can have two comments - declaration comment and definition comment:

 ```
 treestructinfo "2.0"